cbare/cbare.github.io/_drafts/2024-07-30-reinforcement-learning.md

 ---
 layout: post
 title:  "Reinforcement Learning"
-categories: AI, Machine Learning, Deep Learning
+category: AI, Machine Learning, Deep Learning
 ---

 Reinforcement learning is one of three branches of machine learning.
 It's useful when we don't have a clear label that we want our model to predict.
 Rather, we have a reward - a signal about how good or bad were the results of a particular action.
 For example, winning the game or making a profit is good.
 Making a bigger profit is better.
 Crashing the Tesla is bad.